3052/blog/2025-08/chatBot/chatGpt-4o/readme.md

 # chatGpt

-provide markdown prompt I can give you to return this script

 https://chatgpt.com

-this model failed to move from two to three passing test files, even after ten chances, so we are failing this model.
+this model failed to move from two to three passing test files, even after nine chances, so we are failing this model.

 ## chance 1